-The Environmental Protection Agency has issued a final rule that, effective May 21, will require persons who intend to import, manufacture, or process any of three chemical substances for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.
-The substances at issue are used as intermediates, surfactants for liquid dish and laundry soap and industrial hand wash, and pigments in exterior paints and plastics.
+The Environmental Protection Agency has issued a final rule (available here) that, effective Dec.
+6, will require persons who intend to import, manufacture, or process any of three chemical substances for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.
+The substances at issue are used as or in liquid laundry detergent, UV-curable inks, and sugars or sugar-derived substances.

 Persons may not commence importation, manufacture, or processing for the significant new use until the EPA has conducted a review of the notice, made an appropriate determination, and taken such actions as are required with that determination.